int3rlop3r/ekans/README.md

 ## Note

-As of now there are binary releases only for linux.
-If you want to try it out on a mac run the below command -
+As of now only linux binaries are available on the releases page.
+If you want to try it out on a mac run the below command (assuming you have already installed go) -

-    $ go install github.com/int3rlop3r/ekans@latest # assuming you have already installed go
+    $ go install github.com/int3rlop3r/ekans@latest